-In the field, Jennifer has dealt with a month straight of rural boil water orders and a badger in a well shed, while, outside of work, as a former lifeguard she is a devoted swimmer. … and, we’ve heard, a formidable badger whisperer.
+In the field, Jennifer has dealt with a month straight of rural boil water orders and a badger in a well shed, while, outside of work, as a former lifeguard she is a devoted swimmer.

-Education: Bsc in each of Science, Education, and Environmental Health; university certificate in Infection Prevention and Control; Master in Educational Technology (ongoing)
+Education: BSc in each of Science, Education, and Environmental Health; university certificate in Infection Prevention and Control; Master in Educational Technology (ongoing)